-About 1 in 10 people receiving cancer treatment also have diabetes, or high blood glucose (blood sugar).
+About 1 in 10 people receiving cancer treatment also have diabetes, or high blood sugar.
 You have been given this information sheet by the Oncology clinic because you have diabetes and you will be starting cancer treatment.

-Some cancer treatments, and other supportive treatments (including steroids), can raise blood glucose.
-This may lead to a worsening of your blood glucose control.
+Some cancer treatments, and other supportive treatments (including steroids), can raise blood sugar.
+This may lead to a worsening of your blood sugar control.

-Keeping your blood glucose under good control during cancer treatment may:
+Keeping your blood sugar under good control during cancer treatment has been shown to:

-- Reduce the risk of infections and other side effects from cancer treatment - Improve overall wellbeing
+- Reduce the risk of infections and other side effects from cancer treatment - Improve overall wellbeing - Increase the effectiveness of your cancer treatment

-This sheet is aimed at helping us work with you, and with those involved in your diabetes care, to keep your blood glucose under control during treatment.
+This sheet is aimed at helping us work with you, and with those involved in your diabetes care, to keep your blood sugar under control during treatment.

 Today's date:

 Patient name: Date of birth:

 MRN:

-Type of diabete you have:
+Type of diabetes you have:

-Type 1: □ Type 2: Other:
+Туре 1:  Type 2: Other:

-Diabetes care u nder:
+Diabetes care under:

-GP/Practice nur se 🗆
+GP/Practice nurs e 🗆

-Hospital diabeto es doctor/specialist nurses Name/contact details:
+Hospital diabetes s doctor/specialist nurses  Name/contact details:

-Current diabete Current diabetes treatment:
+Current diabetes treatment:

-Diet control onl y □ Tablets □ Insulin injections □ Insulin pump □
+Diet control only Tablets Insulin injections Insulin pump

-Please list curre nt diabetes medicines here:
+Please list curren t diabetes medicines here:

-Latest HbA 1c res ult: Date:
+Latest HbA 1c resu Ilt: Date:

-Name(s) of the glucose: cancer treatment medication you will be taking that can raise blood
+Name(s) of the ca ancer treatment medication you will be taking that can raise blood

+sugar: